ericrkuo/tron-haskell/README.md

 <img src="https://i.pinimg.com/originals/56/e4/1b/56e41b45b51feda58b668cdd4c9a0ff2.gif" width="400"/> <img src="https://i.pinimg.com/originals/a6/78/cf/a678cfba3e2f13ff3afc4bde10bb29dd.gif" width="400">

 Cool right?!?
-You’ve got to admit-we’ve all wanted to ride a [light cycle](https://www.google.com/url?q=https://tron.fandom.com/wiki/Light_Cycle_(1st_generation)&sa=D&source=docs&ust=1634800939945000&usg=AOvVaw2cBCh7lBM4DyGAgnFsSqL_) before, even if this is your first time hearing about it.
+You’ve got to admit-we’ve all wanted to ride a [light cycle](https://tron.fandom.com/wiki/Light_Cycle_(1st_generation)) before, even if this is your first time hearing about it.
 Tron was one of our favourite childhood movies growing up and as kids, we’ve always thought this was what actually happened inside our machines; a world existing within chips and circuits.

 ### Objective
 The objective of the game is simple: a player and CPU will keep moving in a grid as time advances, leaving a trail (“jet trail”) behind them wherever they go.
-A player wins when their opponent crashes into either the boundaries or the jet trail of the CPU or their own.
+A player wins when their opponent crashes into either the boundaries or any jet trail (their own or the CPUs).
 To win, players must avoid crashing and maneuver instead to force the opposing player to crash.

 ### Motivation and why this matters to us
 After our lecture about the Magic Sum game, Duy and I were curious not only about how feasible Haskell is for creating complex games but were inspired to look into the following concepts:
-- How one can enforce the rules of the game (e.g. where a player can move)?
+- How can we enforce the rules of a game (e.g. where a player can move)?
 - How can we efficiently represent the state of a program for CPUs to make decisions on?
-- How one can handle user-controlled events and progression?
+- How can we handle user-controlled events and progression?
 - How easy is it to navigate/update between different states of a game in Haskell?

-With so many questions, we thought to ourselves, why not combine our love for Tron with Haskell!
+We realized these are common questions larger audiences probably have as well when designing games with the above requirements.
+As a result, with so many questions pondering in our heads, we thought to ourselves, why not combine our love for Tron and Haskell together and answer our questions by getting our hands dirty!
+Living in the world of Tron and riding a light cycle has always been a dream, but as many others say _"You dream it, we build it!"_

 ### TODO MENTION HOW ITS COMPELLING TO LARGER AUDIENCE